aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

 that contains information related to a particular DynamoDB Item.

 The DynamoDB Item Base Context MUST contain:
 - the key "aws-crypto-table-name" with a value equal to the DynamoDB Table Name of the DynamoDB Table this item is stored in (or will be stored in).
 - the key "aws-crypto-partition-name" with a value equal to the name of the Partition Key on this item.

 If this item has a Sort Key attribute, the DynamoDB Item Base Context MUST contain:
-  - the key "aws-crypto-sort-name" with a value equal to the [DynamoDB Sort Key Name](#dynamodb-sort-key-name).
+- the key "aws-crypto-sort-name" with a value equal to the [DynamoDB Sort Key Name](./ddb-table-encryption-config.md#dynamodb-sort-key-name).

 If this item does not have a sort key attribute, the DynamoDB Item Context MUST NOT contain the key `aws-crypto-sort-name`.

 #### Base Context Value Version 1

-The key MUST be the following concatenation, where `attributeName` is the name of the attribute:
+The key MUST be as per [Encryption Context Naming] (../structured-encryption/encrypt-path-structure.md#encryption-context-naming).
-"aws-crypto-attr." + `attributeName`.

 The value MUST be the UTF8 Encoding of the
 [Base 64 encoded](https://www.rfc-editor.org/rfc/rfc4648),